DaizNaew/electron-vue-f7-inc-game/README.md

 # electron-vue-f7-inc-game
-> A bare minimum incremental game procject using [`electron-webpack`](https://github.com/electron-userland/electron-webpack).
+> A bare minimum incremental game project using [`electron-webpack`](https://github.com/electron-userland/electron-webpack).

 Thanks to the power of `electron-webpack` this template comes packed with...